RoySadaka/lpd/README.md

 ```

 ### Making predictions
-``Predictor`` class will help generate output predictions from input samples.
+``Predictor`` class will generate output predictions from input samples.

 ``Predictor`` class can be created from ``Trainer``
 ```python